OpenEvalProject/evals/manuscripts/elife-87455/v1/manuscript.md

 In the wild, monosomic isolates have only been found for a few and the shortest chromosomes (Peter et al., 2018).
 Similar examples of monosomy have been detected in mutation-accumulation experiments (Sui et al., 2020; Zhu et al., 2014).
 It is uncertain whether these monosomies were simply tolerated, compensated by other changes, or conditionally adaptive in certain environments.
 There have been laboratory experiments suggesting that all monosomies can be induced in yeast, though indicated only by loss of heterozygosity at selected loci, but they may have been transient (Beach et al., 2017; Reid et al., 2008).
 We suggest that past work on yeast monosomy should be taken with a grain of salt and that future work should be properly planned.
 Colonies of putative monosomics may actually be diploids or aneuploids.
 Even if they were initially truly monosomic, they could easily have been overtaken by endoreduplications or other compensations for chromosome loss.
 This could happen even if a moderately sized colony was formed from an initially monosomic cell.
 Here, we combined the marker-based approach with genome-wide assays based on sequencing of DNA (reported above) and RNA (below) to confirm that nearly all yeast monosomics are viable.

-## Epistasis for fitness
+### Epistasis for fitness

 Before studying epistasis between multiple mutations, their individual effects must be known.
 With respect to yeast growth rate, virtually none of the single-gene deletions can increase it (Sliwa and Korona, 2005).
 About 1/5 of them stop growth altogether and another 1/5 slow it down detectably (Giaever et al., 2002).
 These estimates are based on homozygous or haploid strains under optimal laboratory conditions.
 Heterozygous deletions, again under good conditions, often show morphological changes, but their growth rate, that is, proliferative fitness, is rarely and only modestly affected (Deutschbauer et al., 2005; Marek and Korona, 2016; Ohnuki and Ohya, 2018).
 In ‘Materials and methods’, we explain how we selected 468 heterozygous single-deletion strains as potentially (haplo)insufficient for growth on the rich medium, YPD.
 We performed repeated growth rate measurements for single-deletion strains and compared them to a set of carefully selected control strains to make our estimates as accurate and reliable as possible.
 The doubling rates of individual heterozygous deletions were divided by that of the control to obtain relative doubling rates (rDRs) (Figure 2—source data 1).
 The frequency distribution of rDR is shown in Figure 2A.
 It shows that the negative effects of the deletions were undoubtedly present, although predictably small, a substantial fraction of them were in the range of bidirectional effects, most likely composed of phenotypic plasticity and measurement error.
 (The existence of phenotypic variation not attributable to gene deletions is revealed by the variation within a genetically homogeneous control.)

 ![Figure 2.](https://cdn.elifesciences.org/articles/87455/elife-87455-fig2-v1.jpg)

 **Figure 2.:** (A) Growth performance of heterozygous single-gene deletion strains tested in this study.
 Left: list of chromosomes with numbers of assayed deletion strains.
 Right: frequency distribution of rDR (doubling rate related to that of the control).
 (B) Growth performance of monosomics.
-Colored bars represent expected performance calculated as a sum of the single-gene effects per chromosome, rDRE = 1 + ∑d where i,d = irDR−1 (deviation from the control).
-Gray bars show the observed performance of monosomic strains, irDRM.
+Colored bars represent expected performance calculated as a sum of the single-gene effects per chromosome, rDRE = 1 + ∑di, where di = rDRi−1 (deviation from the control).
+Gray bars show the observed performance of monosomic strains, rDRM.
 White arrows mark the expected departure from wild-type fitness (expected genetic load), gray the observed one.
 Black arrows show the extent and direction of epistasis.
-Three monosomics were not included in these assays (see the main text).Figure 2—source data 1.Figure 2A and B.
+Three monosomics were not included in these assays (see the main text).

 Epistasis is absent when an effect of the gene variant does not depend on the genetic content of other loci.
 In the case of fitness, a non-neutral mutation corresponds to a proportional change in wild-type fitness (Crow and Kimura, 1970).
 The absence of epistasis means that the fitness quotient of a given mutation remains unchanged regardless of whether it is the only one present in an individual or accompanied by other fitness-affecting mutations.
 Accepting this postulate is equivalent to adopting a multiplicative model of fitness structure, in which the fitness of a genotype involving n loci is the product of n respective quotients.
 The model is additive for log-fitness because such a transformation turns a quotient into a deviation from one and a product of quotients into a sum of such deviations.
 Since we are working with a (log2) transformed measure of fitness, the deviation caused by an ith gene deletion is equal to di = rDRi − 1.
 The expected effect of multiple loci is the sum of all deviations involved, rDRE = 1 + ∑di.
 (Derivation provided in Appendix 2.)
 To predict how each of the 16 monosomic strains should perform, we summed the deviations caused by the individual deletions present on each chromosome (obtaining 16 values of rDRE).
 We summed both negative and positive values of d to account for non-genetic variation of estimates.
 We then compared the predicted values of rDRE with the corresponding values of rDRM, that is, estimates obtained experimentally for the actual monosomic strains (Figure 2—source data 1).
 Figure 2B shows the expected and obtained values of monosomics’ rDR, where epistasis is equal to the difference between them.
 The epistasis between multiple deleterious gene deletions turned out to be not only positive but also large, much larger than that observed for just pairs of deletions (Jasnos and Korona, 2007).
 Most strikingly, some monosomic strains were expected to have a negative doubling rate, that is, were predicted to be effectively lethal, but turned out to be able to proliferate.
 For several monosomics, and especially M4, most of the predicted mutational load was canceled out by epistasis.
 The contribution of epistasis to fitness seemed so large that it might be difficult to accept without a functional rationalization.

-## Transcriptome reaction
+### Transcriptome reaction

 Epistasis can be considered in a purely abstract way as a deviation from additivity/multiplicity.
 But it must have a biological explanation.
 Our attempt to find it began with the isolation and quantitative analysis of mRNA from the ancestral diploid strain and eight monosomic strains.
 (The selection was random.
 It nevertheless resulted in the inclusion of strains in which the level of epistasis was low, M1 and M8, or high, M2 and M16.)
 The first question was obvious: was the decrease in gene dosage compensated by increased expression?
 Figure 3A shows that there was no detectable increase in the average intensity of transcription on the monosomic chromosomes.
 These averages depend on hundreds of genes and would therefore be largely insensitive to increased expression of important but relatively few genes.
 In this experiment, we knew which genes would be most rewarding to upregulate, those that were most haploinsufficient, and could focus our attention on them.
 Figure 3B shows that the fitness effect of a single-gene deletion did not correlate with the expression of this gene in a monosomic strain.
 Thus, neither physical underrepresentation (single copy) nor functional importance (impact on growth) triggered an increase in expression of the genes on monosomic chromosomes: their mRNA level was halved on average, although individual genes could show either up- or downshifts.